stefanbohacek/auth-server/README.md

 # Authentication server

 This project is currently under active development an is intended to be self-hosted.
-The authentication server currently supports:

-- OAuth; tested with:
-    - Mastodon
-    - Friendica
-    - Pleroma and Akkoma
-- MiAuth; tested with Misskey and Calckey

 <!--
 One option is [importing it to Glitch](https://glitch.com/edit/#!/import/github/stefanbohacek/auth-server). ([Learn more about Glitch.](https://glitch.com/about))